pyk595/tp/docs/UserGuide.md

 title: User Guide
 ---

-Automated Insurance Assistant (AIA) is a desktop application that helps insurance agents manage their client contacts.
+Automated Insurance Assistant (AIAssistant) is a desktop application that helps insurance agents manage their client contacts.
-Instead of hiring a secretary to handle day-to-day tasks, AIA can help you achieve the following:
+Instead of hiring a secretary to handle day-to-day tasks, AIAssistant can help you achieve the following:
 - Catalogue and easily retrieve saved data on clients based on specific categories
 - Keep track of important events and time-sensitive to-do tasks for each client (e.g. client birthdays)
 - Keep records of previous interactions with each client

 Usage of this application is optimised for use via a Command Line Interface (CLI) while still displaying information to users in an intuitive manner, through a Graphical User Interface (GUI).
-If you can type fast, AIA can significantly reduce the amount of time spent on retrieving saved information for each client that might have been saved on many different sources previously.
+If you can type fast, AIAssistant can significantly reduce the amount of time spent on retrieving saved information for each client that might have been saved on many different sources previously.

 This user guide offers the following to insurance agents or other users trying to learn how to use the application:
 - A quick start to running the application